ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 - `provide`: In the service consumer module, the directive `provides <service interface> with <classes>`:
     - specifies **interface or abstract class** of the service module.
     - The service consumer **dynamically discover** (discussed in the next section) the provider implementation.
-    - The consumer modules **don't need to specifies** `requires` for provider module.
+    - The consumer modules **don't need to specify ** `requires` for the provider module.
-- `verion`: version of the module which is required for version control of modules.
+- `version: version of the module which is required for version control of modules.

 > NOTE: Circular module dependencies are not allowed.

-## Dynammic Discovery of implementation
+## Dynamic Discovery of implementation

-1. The Service Java module contains only the interface which is the contract:
+1. The Service Java module contains only the interface, which is the contract:

-    ```java
+    ```Java
     package com.github.ojitha.service.a;

     public interface OjService {